Mothball: In popular culture

-As a verb, "mothball" has a metaphorical usage, meaning "to stop work on an idea, plan, or job, but leaving it in such a way that work can continue in the future".
+As a verb, "mothball" has a metaphoric usage, meaning "to stop work on an idea, plan, or job, but leaving it in such a way that work can continue in the future".
 "Mothballed" is a common adjective to describe ships and aircraft stored for long periods, but not sent for scrapping.

 The origins of this use of "mothballed" may have been reports that the ocean liner SS Normandie was "packed in mothballs" when in September 1939 it was 'interned' by the U.S. Government in New York.
 The papers reported a month later that "fourteen huge barrels of mothballs had been used to preserve carpets, draperies, and upholstery".
 The ship was at the time expected to remain in New York for the duration of the war, but after the attack on Pearl Harbor, she was converted to a troop ship.

 The U.S. Navy planned to store fighting ships in 1945, but keep them ready for rapid return to service.
 By 1946 these ships were referred to as being "mothballed".
 The process however did not mention mothballs, but rust preventative coating, sealing compartments, removing equipment, and covering topside equipment, as well as protecting the hull.
-Mothballed ships were expected to be able to resume active service in just 10 days.
+Mothballed ships were expected to be able to resume active service in just ten days.
 United States Navy reserve fleets are still informally referred to as the 'mothball fleet'.